exa-analytics/exa/docs/source/install.rst

 What's Next?
 #####################
-- Users should check out the :ref:`exa-user-overview`
+- Users should check out the :ref:`started-label`
-- Contributors should check out the :ref:`exa-dev-overview`
+- Contributors should check out the :ref:`dev-label`
-- The :ref:`exa-api` contains usage and extension examples, and developer notes
+- The :ref:`api-label` contains usage and extension examples, and developer notes

 .. _pypi: https://pypi.python.org/pypi